Weight Loss Treatment

 1. How long can I stay on the medication?

-When utilized for managing weight, Semaglutide may be continued as long as it’s proving effective and is not producing any adverse or unwanted side effects.
+When utilized for managing weight, Semaglutide or Tirzepatide may be continued as long as it’s proving effective and is not producing any adverse or unwanted side effects.

 2. What can make me not eligible for this treatment?